Stable self-adaptive timestepping for Reduced Order Models for incompressible flows: Numerical experiments

 which should fulfill Theorem \ref{th:dt} throughout the whole simulation as both $C(\mathbf{u})$ and $C_r(\mathbf{a}_\mathrm{best})$ are evaluated at the equivalent state vector.
 Hence, the reduced convective and diffusive operators for every snapshot have been constructed, and the eigenbounds using the \texttt{RedEigCD} method have been computed.
 As shown in Figure \ref{fig:bestApprox}, the result from Theorem \ref{th:dt} is indeed preserved throughout the whole simulation, with the $\Delta t$ computed from the best approximation ROM for the largest number of modes, this being the most restrictive case.

+Increasing the number of modes, the timestep for the ROM is becoming closer to that of the FOM, as observed in Figure \ref{fig:sl_redeigcd} (left) and \ref{fig:bestApprox}.
+By doing so, steeper gradients, which are the ones driving the magnitude of eigenbounds, are captured by the operators.
+This indeed pushes the magnitude of the reduced eigenbounds towards the magnitude of the FOM eigenbounds, thus justifying this observed trend.

 Figure \ref{fig:error_comparison_sl} shows that the errors for both \texttt{Case B} and \texttt{Case C} have the same magnitude regardless of the number of modes ($M=16$, left; $M=200$, right).
 Thus, the use of the self-adaptive timestepping methods as performed in these cases does not significantly affect the accuracy of the ROM compared to the error of the best approximation ROM, as shown in Figure \ref{fig:error_comparison_sl}.
 In this case, $\Delta t$ for \texttt{Case C} is set to 0.01, as in the test case from \cite{sanderse_non-linearly_2020}.
-The used error is defined as follows,
+To isolate the temporal accuracy of the stability-controlled ROM from the spatial truncation error, we define the reduced error relative to the projected FOM snapshots, $\mathbf a_\mathrm{best}(t)$ which is defined as